I Want

 When done successfully, all our wantings added together will create the irregular, textured and idiosyncratic shape of our “self” as we seek to embody it.
 Wouldn’t it be cool if our wanting shape could actually be seen emanating out from our bodies in an aura with the form and size that truly represents us?
 And maybe in different colors depending on how far along toward mastery we were in a particular wanting area?

 But back to reality, wanting can be seen as our sacred, existential navigational apparatus that takes us toward the life dimensions we were uniquely designed to fill.
 When we are unable to utilize that guidance system, we will be buffeted about by life.
 These winds of Fate may land us somewhere very much to our liking, but more likely we will become trapped in a quagmire of primitive, dead-end wants.
 Analogous to the tendency to gorge on junk food in the absence of healthy food, these dead-end wants get consumed by a mind desperate to want but blocked from the process of free wanting.
-Free wanting happens when we take the time and do the research needed to identify what we genuinely want to try next in our life.
+Free wanting happens when we are able to take the time and do the research needed to identify what we genuinely want to try next in our life.
 Free wanting answers the question: What would I attempt to do next if I knew I could not fail?

 I don’t want you stuck in a quagmire.
 I want you to be able to want well and to have ready access to free wanting.
 I hope this article helps you learn how to do that – to take up all the time and space you need to be fully, contentedly, somewhat anxiously you.